Canon 1100D vs Nikon D600

 One feature that is present on the D600, but is missing on the 1100D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 Concerning the storage of imaging data, both the 1100D and the D600 write their files to SDXC cards.
 The D600 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1100D only has one slot.
+The D600 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1100D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Nikon D600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.